Ford School faculty members share seven key strategies for effective collaboration

 #4 Mobilizing students

-Elisabeth Gerber, who regularly leads the Ford School's Applied Policy Seminar, often taps students to assist with policy-relevant research projects for community partners.
+Elisabeth Gerber, who regularly leads the Ford School's Applied Policy Seminar, now called Strategic Public Policy Consulting or SPPC, often taps students to assist with policy-relevant research projects for community partners.
 Since 2010, Gerber has managed more than 50 such partnerships for federal agencies, local government leaders, not-for-profits, and more.

 "I work with partner organizations to scope the project, and over the course of the semester I work with them to guide and supervise and mentor the students," says Gerber.
 In the end, she says, both parties benefit.
 The goal: To serve real-world organizations while creating hands-on learning opportunities for students.